luisapale/angularProject/README.md

 # TweetsAndNews

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.2.

-## Development server
+To check te web site please visit: https://pipe-news-tweets.azurewebsites.net/

+##System Requirements
+To locally run the project please run next commands to ->Install node: `npm install -g npm@latest`
+->Install angular: `npm install -g angular-cli`

-Run `ng serve` for a dev server.
+To run the project in localhost: `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding